Best Laptop Docking Station of 2021

 A final but important consideration is whether the dock has its own charging port or if it will draw power from the laptop.
 While some might not find this to be inconsequential as they carry a charger with their laptop at all times, we found it annoying to plug into a "convenient" docking station and then have to get down on hands and knees to plug our laptop into an electrical outlet.
 As such, we favored machines like the CalDigit TS3 Plus, VAVA, and ikling because they have their own power source and they charge the laptop when connected.

 At their best, docking stations provide all the connectivity required to turn a laptop into a desktop while largely going unnoticed.
-As such, we took stock of the physical dimensions of each unit, the orientation of the device (vertical or horizontal), and the location of the ports — particularly those ports that one will frequently access.
+We took stock of the physical dimensions of each unit, the orientation of the device (vertical or horizontal), and the location of the ports — particularly those ports that one will frequently access.
 The StarTech.com Triple Monitor is a good example of a well-organized flat unit, while the Plugable USB 3.0 and USB-C Universal Laptop Docking Station is a good example of a thoughtfully designed vertical unit.
 For those that want options, the CalDigit TS3 Plus Thunderbolt 3 Dock can be oriented either way.
 Regardless of orientation, we favored units like the CalDigit TS3 Plus and Plugable USB 3.0 and USB-C Universal that place frequently connected/disconnected items such as SD cards and headphone jacks on the front, facing the user, while the ports that support devices that tend to remain hooked up to the hub are on the back.

 This hands-on review of laptop docking stations is designed to make head-to-head comparisons of the products possible.
 We achieve this end by analyzing the product's features and performance in a series of metrics.
 Specifically, these metrics are compatibility with computer operating systems, port types, display/monitor capabilities, and physical characteristics.
 Despite the breadth of our investigation, this review's purpose and design are aimed at making the selection of the best docking station for your needs and budget a breeze.
 With that, let's get to work!